OleHolmNielsen/ITwiki/docs/Kickstart.rst

 ``Kickstart`` is not "used" as such, it is more of a method for installation preparation.
 It uses a script ``ks.cfg`` to describe the steps necessary for installing Linux.
-The script and installation files are then provided through standard services like a CD/DVD, with DHCP_ and TFTP_, or a floppy disk.
+The script and installation files are then provided through standard services like DHCP_ and PXE_ and TFTP_, or using a DVD disk.

-RedHat provides a tool `system-config-kickstart` for setting up a kickstart installation, which creates the ``ks.cfg`` file.

 PXE configuration
 =================